10 min read

 If you plan to have orthodontic treatment, then do consider the time it would take to complete it before starting the treatment.
 In the majority of cases, transferring from one orthodontist to another will always lead to longer treatment times.
 That’s because each orthodontist has his/her own way of placing the brackets on, or the type of appliances they would use to get from A to Z. I had one patient who came to see me, that had relocated from 3 different countries and he was still in fixed braces after ten years.

-In Hong Kong, not every orthodontist would accept transfer cases, so my best advice would be to ask your orthodontist in your country for all previous and current records and email the new Orthodontist to see whether they are familiar with the system and willing to see you for a consultation first.
+Not every orthodontist in Hong Kong would accept transfer cases, so my best advice would be to ask your orthodontist in your country for all previous and current records and email the new Orthodontist in Hong Kong to see whether they are familiar with the system and willing to see you for a consultation first.

 I am an Orthodontist and also a mother.
 My advice on choosing an Orthodontist is the same advice I would use myself when I choose any professional services for myself or my family.
 First and foremost is whether the qualifications are there.
 Due to an orthodontist’s combination of specialized training and greater amount of experience, the orthodontist is more capable of recognizing the difference between a simple case and a complex one.
 Just as important, when a case becomes more challenging, (such as when Invisalign cases do not progress as expected), orthodontists are more prepared to properly handle unexpected problems as they arise.

-The second factor is whether you have a rapport with the orthodontist.
+The second factor is whether you have a rapport with this orthodontist in Hong Kong.
 Good orthodontic care begins with open communication which works both ways.
 You should be comfortable and confident with the treatment recommendations given to you and understand their limitations.
 If you are confused and have unaddressed concerns after leaving the office, then consider that a warning sign.

-At the end of the day choosing the right orthodontist is a personal decision and comes down to finding one that you can trust to give you the treatment you want in an environment that makes you feel comfortable.
+At the end of the day choosing the right orthodontist in Hong Kong as in any other location is a personal decision and comes down to finding one that you can trust to give you the treatment you want in an environment that makes you feel comfortable.
 If in doubt, then always go for a second or third opinion.
 After all, a good and healthy smile is a lifelong investment and you want to make sure you get it right.